hdatteln/shoppingListBot/HowTo.md

 ```

 ## The button
-Right now, nothing happens when clicking on the button in the bot's reply messag;..
+Right now, nothing happens when clicking on the button in the bot's reply messag.
 Note that we passed in an `action_id` of `open_modal_button`

-For this, we need to first add the Slack Interactive Messaging API to our index.js file, and set an endpoint URL, similar to what we did for events:
+In order to make the button active, we need to first add the Slack Interactive Messaging API to our index.js file, and set an endpoint URL, similar to what we did for events:

 ```
 const { createMessageAdapter } = require('@slack/interactive-messages');